maximivanov822/maximivanov822/README.md

-I'm a university student who lives in the Russian Federation.
+I'm a university student who lives in the Ukraine.
 I'm learning how to code.
 I love making and designing webpages with HTML and CSS (and possible JavaScript in the future).
 It's fun to code something that anyone on the web can easily see.
 I also enjoy programming in C++ and Python because they challenge me more.
 I love it when I can finally solve a difficult problem.

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.